 The landlocked country Moldova has river access for only about 500 m (1570 ft) making Giurgiulesti country's only Danube River port.
 The economy is based on shipping trade and an oil terminal ((opened in 2006).
-During the Ottoman Empire (1299-1919), most of country's current-day territory was a part of the vassal state Moldavia.
+During the Ottoman Empire (1299-1919), most of the country's current-day territory was a part of the vassal state of Moldavia.
 In 1812, it was ceded to the Russian Empire (1721-1917) and named Bessarabia.
-In 1917, Bessarabia became autonomous until 1918 when was integrated into Romania.
+In 1917, Bessarabia became autonomous until 1918 when it was integrated into Romania.
 In 1924, Soviet Russia established the Moldavian Republic (MASSR) within the Ukrainian Republic.
 During WW2 (1939-1945), in 1940 Romania ceded Bessarabia to the USSR, which established the Moldavian SSR.
 In August 1991, Moldova declared independence.

 |Date / Time||Port|

 |28 Apr 15:30||Departing from Passau, Germany|

 |01 May 09:30 - 11:30||Mohacs, Pecs, Hungary|